the-other-sunny/AES-Single-Fault-Attack/README.md

 A tool to perform differential fault analysis on `AES-128`.

-The fault is supposed to be injected at round 8 entry (or anywhere between round 7 `MixColumns` output and round 8 `MixColumns` input as it can be brought back to the round 8 entry situation by adapting the fault position).
+The fault is supposed to be injected at round 8 entry.
+(Or, actually, anywhere between round 7 `MixColumns` output and round 8 `MixColumns` input as it can be brought back to the round 8 entry situation by adapting the fault position)

-The key search space is first reduced to 258 possibilities (on average) with the help of the regular cipher, the faulted cipher and the fault position.
+The key search space is first reduced to 258 candidates (on average) with the help of the regular cipher, the faulted cipher and the fault position.

-Providing the plaintext will lead to a further reduction into a single key.
+Providing the plaintext will allow reducing the search space further to a single key.

 ## Compilation